persteenolsen/pso-gatsby-blog-one/src/posts/2025-03-13-asp-net-8-mvc-employee-crud.md

 ---

-ASP.NET Core MVC Web App using .NET 8 - A Basic Starter with CRUD functionality of Employees
+ASP.NET Core MVC Web App using .NET 8 - A Starter with CRUD functionality of Employees

 Traditional webhosting is used for this Application